 The hypothalamus is part of the animalistic section of the brain that is geared toward basic survival.
 Located just below the thalamus, the hypothalamus releases hormones to cause feelings according to what the body needs.
 For example, when glucose levels are low, a hormone will be released signaling that the person is hungry so that food will be eaten and glucose levels can return to normal.
 Other controls that are regulated include blood pressure, water levels, and temperature.
 In addition, the hypothalamus creates feelings of lust to drive reproduction so that the animal will produce offspring and pass on its genetics.
-The ability to regulate these functions comes from the ability of the hypothalamus to reward the body, also through hormones, so that it can have control over what needs are met.
+The ability to regulate these functions comes from the ability of the hypothalamus to reward the body and through hormones, so that it can have control over what needs are met.

 The hippocampus is the part of the brain in charge of creating and storing memories.
 Defined as connections between neural matter to form associations, memories are created by networks of neurons connecting via dendrites to enable the travel of impulses so that two ideas, objects, or events are linked and can easily trigger one another.
-In addition to memories of events, the hippocampus is responsible for remembering where places and objects are located, a direct connection to the sense of sight.
+In addition to memories of events, the hippocampus is responsible for remembering where places and objects are located, forming a direct connection to the sense of sight.

 The amygdala works with the hypothalamus, hippocampus, and cerebral cortex to create connections that relate directly to emotions with an emphasis on fear.
 Physically just a pair of neural clusters that make up a part of the limbic system, the amygdala associates an event, object, or other stimulus with some emotion that goes with it.
 Evolutionarily, the connections that pertain to fear are especially important because of the use of fear to protect an animal from dangers to survival.

-The nervous system plays a major part in the body’s function of moving, responding to stimuli, and maintaining homeostasis or a stable environment.
+The nervous system plays a major part in the body’s function of moving, responding to stimuli, and maintaining homeostasis (a stable environment).
 It is a very general term and is broken down into the Central Nervous System (CNS) and the Peripheral Nervous System (PNS).
 The PNS is further broken down into the Autonomic and Somatic Nervous Systems, and the Autonomic system is divided into Sympathetic and Parasympathetic functions.
 All of these systems function differently but are interdependent to keep the body working properly.
 A commonality is the use of neurons to carry messages between parts of the system, providing the cell communication that makes the system so efficient.
 When all these factors work together, the body is in full communication with itself.

 Central Nervous System

 The central nervous system consists of the brain, the spinal cord, and the nerves that connect them.
-The structures are isolated by a blood-brain barrier, blood vessels that have small gaps to let only a few materials through, as protection.
-The brain is the control center, where all stimulus information goes to and all instructions for movement or functions come from.
+The structures are isolated by a blood-brain barrier, blood vessels that have small gaps to let only a few materials through as protection.
+The brain is the control center where all stimulus information goes to, and all instructions for movement or function come from.
 The spinal cord runs down the body and primarily collects messages from the neurons in the body to send them up to the brain.
 Its other use is the reflex arc, in which a stimulus that is labeled as dangerous, such as touching a hot stove, goes to the spinal cord.
 Without going up to the brain to save time and prevent further damage, the spinal cord sends a response back, causing a path to go from muscle to spinal cord to muscle.

 Peripheral Nervous System

 The Peripheral Nervous System is all of the nerves in the body not found in the spinal cord or brain.
-Most are found in the muscles or organs so that messages can be delivered to maintain function or stimulate movement.
+Most of these are found in the muscles or organs so that messages can be delivered to maintain function or stimulate movement.
 For example, the legs can get messages via the PNS to start walking or the heart can be stimulated to beat faster when running.
-The PNS is connected to the CNS by the spinal cord, so impulses are carried down and away from the brain and are picked up by nerve cells of the PNS.
+The PNS is connected to the CNS by the spinal cord, so impulses are carried down and away from the brain and are then picked up by nerve cells of the PNS.
 From here, the PNS is further divided into the Autonomic and Somatic Nervous Systems.

 Somatic vs Autonomic vs Enteric

 The PNS is further divided into the somatic and autonomic nervous systems.
 The autonomic nervous system includes all of the subconscious actions and functions.
-For example, since you continuously breathe without telling your body to inhale to bring in oxygen to go to your muscles and then exhale waste carbon dioxide, breathing is an autonomic function.
+For example, because you continuously breathe without telling your body to inhale and to bring in oxygen to go to your muscles and then exhale waste carbon dioxide, breathing is an autonomic function.
 Somatic functions are the opposite, meaning that they require a message from the brain to tell them to happen.
 For example, if you want to walk across the room, you control this movement with the direction from your brain, telling your muscles to move your legs and carry you across the room.
 The enteric nervous system consists of all parts of the gastrointestinal system, working to break down food into usable energy.
 It works independently of the other nervous systems, but it both influences and is influenced by the somatic and autonomic nervous systems.